joyearnaud/hominem/content/posts/en/api-management.md

   - `reporting`: data communication and analysis tool allowing to have a clear visibility on the use of the API.
 It is also a marketing tool that allows the behavior of subscribers to be measured and thus allows the publisher of the API to optimize its offer;
   - `monetization`: the API access monetization service makes it possible to monetize the APIs hosted by the chosen API provider.

+API Management solutions are essential to help organizations succeed with their API programs.
+These solutions provide a secure and scalable platform to manage APIs and ensure that the APIs can be accessed quickly and securely by the people who need them.
+They also provide analytics and insights into how the APIs are being used, allowing organizations to measure their success.
+Additionally, API management solutions can enable organizations to monetize their APIs and ensure that their usage is documented and tracked for compliance.
+By leveraging an API management solution, organizations can boost their API programs’ success and maximize the value they bring to the enterprise.

 External reference:
 - [mulesoft](https://www.mulesoft.com/fr/resources/api/what-is-api-management)
 - [wikipedia](https://fr.wikipedia.org/wiki/API_management)